cbitter78/What-I-am-Learning/books/mindset_the_new_psychology_of_success.md

 - It is not worth the effort to try
 - Your intelligence is something very basic about you that you can’t change very much.
 - You can learn new things, but you can’t really change how intelligent you are.
+- It was never their fault.
+In response to failure they Blame, Shrink or minimize the failure or Cheat to make it appear there is no failure.

+> In the fixed mindset, however, the loss of one’s self to failure can be a permanent, haunting trauma.

+> The idea of trying and still failing—of leaving yourself without excuses—is the worst fear within the fixed mindset,

+## The Danger Of Praise And Positive Labels

+This section of the book is so important I felt it deserved a section in my notes.

+The way we praise people, children in particular, is important.
+Praising the effort and not inferring some innate endowed talent is important.

+This: "You aced that test, you must study hard"
+Not: "You are so smart no wonder you aced that test"

+Focus on the effort, not the outcome.

+We also need to avoid labels like "Gifted and Talented"  WOW!
+Labeling a subset of kids this way has all sorts of problems.
+How about hard working and persistent?

 ## Quotes